Updated: Mar. 04, 2025

 In the wake of the crash, investigations are underway to determine the exact cause of the incident.
 The National Transportation Safety Board (NTSB) is working alongside the Canadian Transportation Safety Board (TSB) to assess the circumstances surrounding the crash.
 We can expect a preliminary report in roughly 30 days.

-As of February 2025, the cause of the crash is still unknown.
+As of March 2025, the cause of the crash is still unknown.
 However, early speculation suggests that weather conditions, including strong winds and snowy conditions, may have played a role.

 When it comes to international flights, like Delta 4819 traveling between the United States and Canada, there are specific laws in place that impose strict liability on airlines in the event of injuries or deaths of passengers.
 These laws are governed by a multinational treaty called the Montreal Convention.